annalenadavis/Flo-Status-Site/README.md

 ﻿# Flow:Fitness in Striking-Website Design & Development

-I'm designing and building a responsive website for a Personal Martial Arts Trainer in San Diego, California, who also happens to be my awesome brother.
+I designed and built this custom website for a Personal Martial Arts Trainer.

-Designed in Photoshop.
+The site features an explanation of what is offered, videos of training sessions, testimonials, the trainer's background, and a sign-up form and contact information.

-Coding with:
+Project Details:
-HTML5
+Responsive design
-CSS
+Focus on customer conversion
-SASS
+Bright and modern design
-CSS-Grid
+HTML5, CSS3, SASS
-Flexbox
+CSS-Grid and Flexbox
-JavaScript
+JavaScript and jQuery